 Interview: Ana Maria Carrasquilla Barrera

-What lessons can be learned from developed countries about effective reserves management?
+What lessons can be learned from developed countries about effective reserve management?

 ANA MARIA CARRASQUILLA BARRERA: International reserves are a means of self-insurance for countries to cope with external shocks that may affect their macroeconomic stability.
 Such safeguard mechanisms do involve costs, but these can be reduced through international reserves administration schemes, whereby countries with lower financial sophistication can learn from those with higher without jeopardising economic stability.
 In this regard, it is essential that central banks from both higher- and lower-income countries share information and engage in effective and fluid dialogue.